mrajeev08/treerabid/README.md

 data–specifically in the context of contact tracing data for canine rabies in Tanzania for the Hampson Lab.

-Based on: - [Hampsone et al. 2009.
+Based on: - [Hampson et al. 2009.
 Transmission Dynamics and Prospects for the Elimination of Canine Rabies.](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1000053)
 - [Cori et al. 2019.
 A graph-based evidence synthesis approach to